-We ask that you arrive approximately 15 mins.
-Prior to your first appointment time so that you can complete the necessary forms prior to treatment.
+We ask that you arrive approximately 15 mins. prior to your first appointment to complete the necessary paperwork prior to treatment.

 Your insurance company may require a special form(s) to be filled out by your physiotherapist.
-Please inquire with your insurance company/benefits provider whether they require this.
+Please inquire with your insurance company/benefits provider for more details.

 Do I need a doctor referral?

 No, you do not need a doctor’s referral to receive physiotherapy.
-However, some benefits (extended medical insurance) plans require a referral for coverage.
+However, some benefit plans (extended medical insurance) require a referral for coverage.
 Please check with your benefits provider if they require you to obtain one prior to your appointment.
-Some insurance companies may require special forms to be completed.
-Please inquire with your benefits provider/insurance company whether they require any special forms.

 Do I need to fill out a health history form?

 Yes.
-Prior to receiving your first physiotherapy treatment, you will be required to fill out a health history form and consent form to ensure we can treat you safely and effectively.
-You will be asked to provide information regarding your previous injuries and medical history, as well as any medications or treatments you are currently receiving, and the details of your current symptoms or complaints.
-The required forms can be downloaded under the SOURCES OF FUNDING tab if you prefer to fill the forms in at home.
+Prior to receiving your first physiotherapy treatment, you will be required to fill out registration, medical history and consent forms to ensure we can treat you safely and effectively.
+You will be asked to provide information regarding your previous injuries and medical history, any medications or treatments you are currently receiving, and the details of your current symptoms or complaints.

 What are the prices for physiotherapy treatment?